trowski/fiber-rfc/rfc.md

 #### What platforms are supported?

-Fibers are supported on nearly all modern CPU architectures, including x86, x86_64, i386, ARM (32 and 64-bit), PPC (32 and 64-bit), MIPS, Windows, and *nix platforms with ucontext.
-Support for C stack switching using assembly code is provided by Boost, which has a [license](https://www.boost.org/LICENSE_1_0.txt) that allows components to be distributed directly with PHP.
+Fibers are supported on nearly all modern CPU architectures, including x86, x86_64, 32- and 64-bit ARM, 32- and 64-bit PPC, MIPS, Windows, and older Posix platforms with ucontext.
+Support for C stack switching using assembly code is provided by [Boost](https://github.com/boostorg/context/tree/develop/src/asm), which has an [OSI-approved](https://opensource.org/licenses/BSL-1.0) [license](https://www.boost.org/LICENSE_1_0.txt) that allows components to be distributed directly with PHP.

+`ext-fiber` is actively tested on [Travis](https://travis-ci.com/github/amphp/ext-fiber/builds) for x86_64 and 64-bit ARM, and on [AppVeyor](https://ci.appveyor.com/project/amphp/ext-fiber) for Windows.

 #### How is a `FiberScheduler` implemented?

 A `FiberScheduler` is like any other PHP class implementing an interface.
 The `run()` method may contain any necessary code to resume suspended fibers for the given application.
 Generally, a `FiberScheduler` would loop through available events, resuming fibers when an event occurs.
-The `ext-fiber` repo contains a [very simple implementation](https://github.com/amphp/ext-fiber/blob/395bf3f66805d0d41363c82be142698093ff3348/scripts/Loop.php) that is able to delay functions for a given number of milliseconds or until the scheduler is entered again.
-This simple implementation is used in the [`ext-fiber` phpt tests](https://github.com/amphp/ext-fiber/tree/395bf3f66805d0d41363c82be142698093ff3348/tests).
+The `ext-fiber` repo contains a [very simple implementation, `Loop`](https://github.com/amphp/ext-fiber/blob/7f838e1f067e32cc08cfe79e60feef95e0748b82/scripts/Loop.php) that is able to delay functions for a given number of milliseconds or until the scheduler is entered again.
+This simple implementation is used in the [`ext-fiber` phpt tests](https://github.com/amphp/ext-fiber/tree/7f838e1f067e32cc08cfe79e60feef95e0748b82/tests).

 #### How does blocking code affect fibers